sputnikav/sputnikav/README.md

 ### Hi there!
 I'm Thanh Luong 👋

 A little thing about me..
-Well, I am a Machine Learning practitioner that is seeking for the challenging problems in different data domains from Image, Audio, NLP to .. hm, time series data (financial, I am still learning).
+I am a Machine Learning practitioner who is seeking for the challenging problems in different data domains from Image, Audio, NLP to .. time series data (like financial, I am still learning).

 - 🔭 I’m currently working at [Axon](https://www.axon.com/company) as a Research Engineer.
 - 👨‍🎓 I’m currently learning Catboost and Realized Volatility Prediction